 Tagging and marking is being used on a small scale in order to facilitate the identification of farmed salmon in the wild and their separation from wild fish, to determine the source of escapes and to assess the interactions of escaped farmed salmon with the wild stocks.
 Full evaluation of those trials should be conducted in order to assess effectiveness, the feasibility of large-scale marking, and associated costs.
+Consideration should also be given to food safety, product quality and animal welfare.

-Alternative production methods
+Evaluation of production methods